flan/staticdhcpd/branches/2.0.0/staticDHCPd/doc/commentary/setups.rst

         packet.setOption('file', 'pxelinux.0')

 The two approaches are not mutually exclusive and well-behaved clients should only look at the fields they understand.
-But it's probably safest to use ``if``s to be sure that you're not at risk of confusing a partial implementation.
+But it's probably safest to use ``if`` clauses to be sure that you're not at risk of confusing a partial implementation.

 Of course, you can use other criteria to evaluate whether an option should be set and what its value should be.